VIRTUAL Spring Bench Bar Member Registration

 Spring Bench Bar Conference

-Panel: Judges of the Chester County Court of Pleas
+Panel: President Judge John Hall and Judges of the Chester County Court of Pleas

 Presenters: Basil Joy and Chad Maloney, Esqs.

 The path to justice is a long and arduous one for crime victims.
 It starts with a traumatic event and can steer them through years of investigation, litigation and courtroom proceedings.
 While the criminal justice system sentences the perpetrator, it is often the civil justice system that helps the victim rebuild his or her life.
-In this presentation, former prosecutors Chad Maloney and Basil Joy discuss the process of helping victims traverse both the criminal and civil system, the attorney roles of being intermediary and advocate, and a roadmap to civil recovery for crime victim.
+In this presentation, former prosecutors will discuss the process of helping victims traverse both the criminal and civil system, the attorney roles of being intermediary and advocate, and a roadmap to civil recovery for crime victim.

 Presenters: Susan Fiorentino and Randy Schauer, Esqs.

 Sexual harassment investigations and best practices in the new decade.
 Wise up, or pay up – in both the modern business environment, and the courthouse.
-With a discussion of the Chester County Women’s Commission’s #ChescoKnows and #ChescoActs Reports.
+Discussion of the Chester County Women’s Commission’s #ChescoKnows report and #ChescoActs initiatives.